-From Wikipedia: Mount Athos is a mountain and a peninsula in Macedonia, northern Greece, called in Greek Ayion Oros or Agion Oros, transliterated often as Hagion Oros, or in English, "Holy Mountain."
+Mount Athos is a mountain and a peninsula in Macedonia, northern Greece, called in Greek Ayion Oros or Agion Oros, transliterated often as Hagion Oros, or in English, "Holy Mountain."
 Politically it is known in Greece as the Autonomous Monastic State of the Holy Mountain.
 This World Heritage Site is home to 20 Eastern Orthodox monasteries and forms a self-governed monastic state within the sovereignty of the Republic of Greece.
 Spiritually, Mount Athos comes under the direct jurisdiction of the Ecumenical Patriarchate of Constantinople.

 The peninsula, the easternmost "leg" of the larger Chalcidice peninsula, protrudes into the Aegean Sea for some 60 km at a width between 7 to 12 km and covers an area of about 390 km², with the actual Mount Athos and its steep, densely forested slopes reaching up to 2,033 m.
 The seas around the end of the peninsula can be dangerous.

 Though land-linked, it is accessible only by boat.
 The number of visitors is restricted and all are required to get a special entrance permit before entering Mount Athos.
 Only males are allowed entrance into Mount Athos and Orthodox Christians take precedence in the permit issuance procedure.
 Only males over the age of 18, who are members of the Eastern Orthodox Church are allowed to live on Athos.
 There are religious guards, who are not monks, that assist the monks, and any other people not monks are required to live on the peninsula's capital, Karyes.
 The current population numbers around 2,250.